robertoplatz/aws_certified_practitioner_exam/Whizlabs/questions/exam01.md

 **Question 2**

 2. A file-sharing service uses Amazon S3 to store files uploaded by users.
-Files are accessed with random frequency.Popular ones are downloaded every day whilst others not so often and some rarely.
+Files are accessed with random frequency.
+Popular ones are downloaded every day whilst others not so often and some rarely.
 What is the most cost-effective Amazon S3 object storage class to implement?
 *  A. Amazon S3 Standard
 *  B. Amazon S3 Glacier
 *  C. Amazon S3 One Zone-Infrequently Accessed